 PhD Candidate, Cornell University

-I'm a third-year PhD candidate in the Computer Science department at Cornell University, where I have the great fortune of being advised by Jon Kleinberg.
+I'm a fourth-year PhD candidate in the Computer Science department at Cornell University, where I have the great fortune of being advised by Jon Kleinberg.
 I'm supported by an NSF GRFP award and a Microsoft Research PhD Fellowship.
 I received my B.S. in Electrical Engineering and Computer Science from UC Berkeley in May 2016.
 My primary interests lie in the application of computational techniques to domains of social concern, including algorithmic fairness and behavioral economics.
 I'm also a member of Cornell's Artificial Intelligence, Policy, and Practice initiative and the Mechanism Design for Social Good reading group.
 In my spare time, I play for Cornell's Mundial FC club soccer team and help organize Theory Tea at Cornell.

 The 20th ACM Conference on Economics and Computation (EC 2019)